Hedge fund Elliott raises pressure on Mitek after takeover bid rejected

-NEW YORK (Reuters) - Hedge fund Elliott Management on Tuesday asked Mitek Systems Inc (MITK.O) to scrap a so-called poison pill to let it buy more stock and said it may press for board changes after the software company took steps to protect itself from the activist investor.
+NEW YORK, Nov 20 (Reuters) - Hedge fund Elliott Management on Tuesday asked Mitek Systems Inc to scrap a so-called poison pill to let it buy more stock and said it may press for board changes after the software company took steps to protect itself from the activist investor.

 Elliott, which invests more than $34 billion in assets, wrote to Mitek’s board and asked for “relief from the poison pill recently enacted” in order to buy as much as 14.9 percent of the company’s stock.